Factbox: Kavanaugh's view on precedent central to U.S. abortion debate

-WASHINGTON (Reuters) - U.S. senators are set to probe Brett Kavanaugh, President Donald Trump’s nominee to fill a vacancy on the Supreme Court, over his views on abortion at a high-profile confirmation hearing that starts on Tuesday.
+WASHINGTON (Reuters) - U.S. senators on Wednesday are set to probe Brett Kavanaugh, President Donald Trump’s nominee to fill a vacancy on the Supreme Court, over his views on abortion as his confirmation hearing moves into its second day.
 Here is why it matters:

 What is Roe v.
 Wade?